 Track 1: Thesis

-The thesis option allows students to complete a 30–40 page paper based on substantial research.
+The thesis option allows students to complete a 30-40-page paper based on substantial research.
 This track is recommended for most students and especially those pursuing academic or research-based professions.

-Thesis research efforts are structured by the BA Seminar.
-Students should enroll for the seminar in the Autumn Quarter of their fourth year and take it all three quarters.
-They will receive their course grade at the end of the Spring Quarter.
-Additionally, students will need to secure a faculty advisor from within the Department of Sociology.
+Their research efforts are structured by the BA Thesis Seminar.
+Typically, students should enroll for the seminar in the Spring Quarter of their fourth year and take it all three quarters.
+(This is so that they can drop the seminar without penalty should they change their minds about writing a thesis.)
+Students will receive their course grade at the end of the Spring Quarter.

-Ideally, students will have taken the relevant Methods course before taking the BA seminar (i.e., if planning to conduct qualitative research for their thesis, they will have already completed the Qualitative Methods requirement) and will have started doing research in the summer before their fourth year.
+Students will have started doing research in the summer before their fourth year.
 In order to prepare them to do so, the Director of Undergraduate Studies will hold a meeting in the Spring Quarter for all sociology third-years interested in pursuing a BA project.

 Track 2: Internship/Apprenticeship

 Students may complete a BA project in the form of an internship in an organization or an apprenticeship with professionals in various fields.
-They may work in non-profits or government agencies or apprentice with policymakers, journalists, lawyers, doctors, artists, investors, and others.
+They may work in non-profits or government agencies or apprentice with policymakers, journalists, lawyers, doctors, artists, investors, or others.
 The goal of this track is to engage students in thinking about these endeavors sociologically.
 To this end, they will be required to produce a review of the “literature” on their chosen field or organization, a series of sociologically minded reflection papers, and a final report considering their activities from a sociological perspective.

-• Students pursuing this track must take SOCI 29998 Sociology BA Thesis Seminar.
+- Students pursuing this track must take SOCI 29998 Sociology BA Thesis Seminar.
 They will be grouped into a particular section.

-• They must obtain two advisors: a faculty advisor from within the Department of Sociology and someone to advise their internship or apprenticeship from within their chosen organization or field.
+- They must obtain two advisors: a faculty advisor from within the Department of Sociology and someone to advise their internship or apprenticeship from within their chosen organization or field.

-• Their internship/apprenticeship will last for a period of six months, typically beginning in mid-October and ending in late April.
+- Their internship/apprenticeship will last for a period of six months, typically beginning in mid-October and ending in late April.

-• Students may enroll for the BA Seminar without having secured an internship/apprenticeship, but they should have a good idea of the organization or field they want to work in.
+- Students may enroll for the BA Seminar without having secured an internship/apprenticeship, but they should have a good idea of the organization or field they want to work in.
 The first month of the seminar will be devoted to securing an internship/apprenticeship.

 Grades